CtrlK

 Distinctiveness Conflict Risk

-Very specific niche: assembling exactly 6 sub-figures (A-F) into composites with specific formatting requirements.
+Very specific niche: assembling exactly 6 sub-figures (A-F) into composite figures with scientific publication-style formatting.
 Unlikely to conflict with general image editing or document skills.

 3 / 3